 (This is a summary with step by step photos, full recipe measurements and instructions are in the recipe card below.)

 Measure out your ingredients and mix them together in a bowl.
-(However, skip the bay leave you’re not blending.)
+However, skip the bay leaf if you choose NOT to blend.

 OR… (and my preferred way)